yunruse/trmnl-tricks/README.md

 ### Sending variables to JavaScript

-No need to do strange iteration to define an object or list for JS – you can always simply use, for example:
+If you want to pass an object directly into JavaScript, no need to iterate or parse yourself – try for example:

 ```js
 let some_list = JSON.parse(`{{data.my_list | json}}`)